-If either you or a loved one has experienced a fall, then you have a greater chance of falling again.
-Whether you have a history of falls or not, it's still important to take precautions to avoid falling and injuring yourself.
+If either you or a loved one has experienced a fall, then there is a greater chance of falling again.
+Whether there is a history of falls or not, it's still important to take precautions to avoid falls and injuries.

-A personalized risk assessment by a home health care professional can help you pinpoint potential dangers of slips and falls and recommend ways to keep you or your loved one safe, depending on what needs they determine, they may also suggest assistive or personal care services to help you through your day.
+A personalized fall risk assessment by a home health care professional can help pinpoint potential dangers of slips and falls and recommend ways to keep you or your loved one safe, depending on what needs they determine, they may also suggest assistive or personal care services.

-As seniors age, they must become mindful of how you move through your daily activities.
-Even simple movements like getting out of bed or reaching for something on a shelf can have devastating consequences if you don’t use caution and care.
+As seniors age, they must become mindful of how they move through their daily activities.
+Even simple movements like getting out of bed or reaching for something on a shelf can have devastating consequences if they're not careful.

 - Change positions slowly; sit on edge of bed, sofa, or chair for a few minutes before standing

-- Place items you use daily, like a phone, TV remote, or medications within easy reach
+- Place items used daily, like a phone, TV remote, or medications within easy reach

 - Use assistive devices, such as canes or walkers

 - Avoid climbing ladders or step stools

-- Don’t overreach or squat low to pick up items
+- Not overreach or squat low to pick up items

 - Remove throw rugs

 - Repair or replace worn or frayed carpet

-- Rearrange furniture or clutter to allow free movement in your home
+- Rearrange furniture or clutter to allow free movement in the home

 - Clear floors of papers, trash, and stored items